TheMarker

 TheMarker (דה-מרקר) is a Hebrew-language daily business newspaper published by the Haaretz Group in Israel.
+It also has a monthly print magazine and holds events on business-related issues.

 TheMarker was founded in 1999 by journalist and entrepreneur Guy Rolnik along with Haaretz Group and U.S.-based investors.
 Five years after TheMarker launched, Haaretz newspaper group decided to terminate its long-standing business section and relaunch it as a daily print newspapers called TheMarker, the brand that was created online.

-The chief editor of TheMarker is Sivan Klingbail.
-The editor of the monthly magazine is Eytan Avriel.
-TheMarker alone has about 250 employees.
-It operates from Haaretz newspaper building in Tel Aviv.
+The chief editor of TheMarker is Sivan Klingbail, while the editor of the monthly magazine is Eytan Avriel.

-In 2006 and 2007 TheMarker and Rolnik won the 2 most important awards in marketing and business strategy for creating TheMarker, turning it into the leading brand in financial media and using an internet brand to launch a print newspaper (see "Awards").

-Currently TheMarker produces a website, a daily print newspaper, a monthly print magazine and holds events on business-related issues.
 Some of TheMarkers articles are translated to English and appear in the English version of Haaretz in cooperation with the International New York Times.

 History

 TheMarker, founded by Rolnik and Haaretz group, was incorporated in 1999 and launched in March 2000.
 Joined by his two friends and co-founders – Avriel and Ido Pollak – Rolnik launched what would become the first business news website and the first online newsroom in Israel.

 In December 1999, the American business news site TheStreet, entered into an agreement with Haaretz, to invest $2.25 million in exchange for a 25% stake in TheMarker.
 According to the investment agreement, TheStreet.com published selected news and articles on Israeli technology companies from the TheMarker site, and in exchange TheMarker published selected news and articles from TheStreet.com.
 Following the bursting of the dot-com bubble the investment in TheMarker was fully impaired by TheStreet.

 In 2001 TheMarker started publishing a monthly print magazine, TheMarker Magazine.
 The magazine publishes yearly lists of "Israel's 100 most influential people" and "Israel's 500 richest people", which draw considerable attention.
 In 2003 started organizing business-related events under its own brand.

 In 2005 Haaretz daily newspaper's economic section was terminated and Haaretz launched TheMarker as a daily newspaper.

 Following the relaunch, the number of Haaretzs paid subscribers increased significantly: by the end of 2006, the number of paid subscribers rose to all-time high of over 60,000 and ad revenues from TheMarkers print edition grew by 50% compared to the pre-rebranding period.

 In 2008 the print edition of TheMarker became available as a stand-alone product as well.

 In 2007 TheMarker launched TheMarker Café, Israel's first social network for grown-ups and the first launched by a news organization.